totalgood/dsdh/modules/L05/L05-script-deep-learning-ai.md

 <aside class="notes">
     Last week you trained a diabetes prediciton model.
-    You used the scikit learn package in a jupyter notebook to fit a LinearRegression model to 10 columns of clinical patient data.
+    You used the SciKit-Learn package in a jupyter notebook to fit a LinearRegression model to 10 columns of clinical patient data.
+    You used features like patient age, sex, and BMI to predict diabetes severity.
     As you added more variables to the fit, the model got more and more accurate.

-    Above the data table in this chart you can see the mathematical equation you are fitting the data to.
+    Above the data table in this chart you can see the mathematical equation for a linear regression.
     Y is the target variable, the severity of disease.
-    It ranges between 0 and 300.
+    It ranges between 0 and 300 in your dataset.
-    The best RMSE on the test set that you were able to achieve was probably about 55 on this severity score scale.
+    The best RMSE (Root Mean Square Error) on the test set that you were able to achieve was probably about 55 on this severity score scale.
-    You can normalize this by the max minus the min of the severity range, or 300.
     55 divided by 300 is about 18% standard error.
     This isn't bad, but I'm sure your patients would like a bit more certainty in your diagnosis.

-    The feature variables in your model are things like blood pressure and glucose level from blood tests.

-    Looking at the formula for our linear regression, we are only adding and subtracting these features in a linear combination.
+    Look at the formula for linear regression.
+    A linear regression merely adds and subtract your features in a linear combination.

-    All it does when you multiple by a coefficient is create a weighted average of all our features.
+    The first term in the formula is C_0, the intercept or the offset.
-    And the intercept is just the average of all the target variable values in our dataset, the average severity of 150.
+    The intercept is just your average of all the target variable values in your dataset, the entire column of diabetes severity values.
+    The average severity in your diabetes dataset is 150, halfway between 0 and 300.
+    This is why your Linear Regression intercept was 150.

+    The rest of the fomula shows how you multiply each feature by a coefficient is create a weighted average of your features.
+    This weighted average is the prediction for that particular patient.
+    Your weights or slopes can be negative, but otherwise it's just like taking a weighted average of a row in your spreadsheet of data.
     </aside>

 # Linear Regression

 <aside class="notes">
-    You can see the python code for that linear regression formula here.
+    Here you can see the python code for the linear regression formula.
-    The scikit-learn implementation stores those coeficients in an object attribute name `coef_`.
+    The scikit-learn implementation stores those coeficients in an object attribute named `coef_`.
-    So if you named your linear regression `lr` you can see the actual slopes of your lines along each dimension the .coef_ values.
+    So if you named your linear regression `lr` you can see the actual slopes of your lines along each dimension the `lr.coef_` array values.
+    There is one coef value for each feature.
-    They are in the same order as the data you passed into the fit method on the model.
+    Your features are arranged in the same order as the data you passed into the fit method on the model.

+    Take a look at first and seond coefficients, shown in red here within the python code snippet.
-    For example the first slope, or `lr.coef_[0]` tells you the relationship between patient age and your severity prediction.
+    The first slope after the intercept, `lr.coef_[0]` , tells you the relationship between patient age and your severity prediction.
     And your `.intercept_` value is just added to this linear combination of all your feature values.
     </aside>